ThomasPohl/ioBroker.google-spreadsheet/README.md

 Add the following data to the configuration of your adapter instance in iobroker.

 * spreadsheet ID - You can find the id in the URL of your spreadsheet.
-* sheet name - The name of the tab of the spreadhseet.
 * service account - the emailaddress of the service account
 * privateKey - Open the downloaded private key file and copy just the key starting with -----BEGIN PRIVATE KEY-----